SiriusXM: Resurgence and growth

-On January 12, 2011, XM Satellite Radio, Inc. was dissolved as a separate entity and merged into Sirius XM Radio, Inc. On April 11, 2011, the Canadian Radio-television and Telecommunications Commission (CRTC) approved the merger of Sirius and XM's Canadian affiliates in Sirius XM Canada.
+On January 12, 2011, XM Satellite Radio, Inc. was dissolved as a separate entity and merged into SiriusXM Radio, Inc. On April 11, 2011, the Canadian Radio-television and Telecommunications Commission (CRTC) approved the merger of Sirius and XM's Canadian affiliates in Sirius XM Canada.

-On April 11, 2013, a New York appeals court upheld a New York judge's ruling, from April 2012, that Howard Stern was not entitled to stock bonuses based on Sirius XM's exceeding subscriber target projections.
-The court ruled that subscribers to XM Satellite Radio from before the Sirius XM merger should not be counted as "Sirius subscribers" for the purposes of Stern's lawsuit.
-Stern argued the opposite, because his popularity had played an integral role in helping Sirius acquire XM.
+On April 11, 2013, a New York appeals court upheld a New York judge's ruling, from April 2012, that Howard Stern was not entitled to stock bonuses despite SiriusXM having exceeded its subscriber target projections.
+The trial court ruled that subscribers to XM Satellite Radio from before the SiriusXM merger should not be counted as "Sirius subscribers" for the purposes of Stern's lawsuit.
+Stern argued the opposite because, among other factors, his popularity had played an integral role in helping Sirius acquire XM.
 He had been seeking US$330 million in stock bonuses.

-In 2017, SiriusXM surpassed 32 million subscribers.
+The trial court declared summary judgment in favor of SiriusXM, and a New York appeals court panel concurred, refusing to hear the case.

-On September 24, 2018, Sirius XM announced its intent to acquire Pandora for US$3.5 billion.
+On September 24, 2018, SiriusXM announced its intent to acquire Pandora for US$3.5 billion.
 The acquisition was completed on February 1, 2019.
 On October 19, 2020, SiriusXM announced that it completed the acquisition of Stitcher.
-It later purchased Conan O'Brien's digital media assets, including his podcast Conan O'Brien Needs a Friend, for $150 million.
+In April 2021, SiriusXM acquired 99% Invisible Inc. the company that produces Roman Mars's 99% Invisible radio show and podcast.
+In 2022, SiriusXM purchased Conan O'Brien's digital media assets, including his podcast Conan O'Brien Needs a Friend for $150 million.

-In March 2023, SiriusXM announced it would cut 475 employees that amounts to 8% of its workforce.
+In March 2023, SiriusXM announced it would cut 475 employees, which amounted to 8% of its workforce.
 CEO Jennifer Witz cited economic uncertainty and a need to operate with "greater agility and efficiency."

+By 2023, Liberty Media had become SiriusXM's majority owner with an 83% stake, which it held through the Liberty SiriusXM Group (LSXM) tracking stock.
+In September 2023, Liberty proposed to spin off LSXM and combine it with SiriusXM.
+Existing LSXM stockholders such as John Malone would initially hold combined interests of approximately 84% in the restructured company.
+The proposal is subject to review by a special committee of SiriusXM's independent directors.